Public sector partnerships in Central England

 We're currently working with:

-- Arts Council – Through their Creative People and Places fund, the Arts Council supports the First Art project, a three-year initiative which aims to inspire communities in the old coalfields areas of North East Derbyshire and North East Nottinghamshire to experience and get involved in the arts.
+- Arts Council – Through their Creative People and Places fund, the Arts Council supports the First Art project, an ongoing initiative which aims to inspire communities in the old coalfields areas of North East Derbyshire and North East Nottinghamshire to experience and get involved in the arts.
 The project funds Prince's Trust Get Started programmes in themes based around the arts.

 - Bedford Borough Council – Supporting the Trust to work with NEET young people in the area.